tux4kids/tuxmath/docs/README.txt

   Windows
   -------
-    [ UNDER CONSTRUCTION ]  Just double-click the "tuxmath.exe" icon. ???
+    Just double-click the "tuxmath.exe" icon or select "Tuxmath" in the Start Menu.
+The current installer creates menu items to run tuxmath either in Fullscreen mode or within a 640 x 480 window.
-    To be prompted for command line options (see below), invoke the game from the "Run" dialog, which you can get by selecting the "Run Program" item from Windows' "Start" menu. [ IS THIS CORRECT? ]
+    To be prompted for command line options, run tuxmath from the "Run" dialog or the "C:> Command Prompt" console.
+Type "tuxmath.exe" followed by any desired options (see below).

   MacOS
   -----